VsevolodSheiko/SmilaBusTime/README.md

 3. Make your changes, commit them, and push to your forked repository.
 4. Create a pull request to submit your changes for review.

-## License

-SmilaBusTime is licensed under the "Vsevolod Sheiko Production" license.